AccessMap/accessmap/README.md

 an environment variable requires a database URI that refers to `localhost`, it will be looking at the docker container's network, not the host's network.

+### Getting data

+The data subdirectory in each project is the source of truth for several of AccessMap's
+functions: it's used to create the map tiles and the routing service.
+Place the require files for each project in that directory.
+For AccessMap, that's `sidewalks.geojson`, `crossings.geojson`, and `elevator_paths.geojson`.

 ### Running a deployment

 To run any given deployment, just run `docker-compose up` in its directory.
 To